LTOFFICIALUK/polyvec/database/VPS_SETUP_GUIDE.md

 sudo -u postgres psql

 # Inside PostgreSQL prompt, run:
-CREATE DATABASE polytrade;
+CREATE DATABASE polyvec;
-CREATE USER polytrade WITH PASSWORD 'CHANGE_THIS_TO_SECURE_PASSWORD';
+CREATE USER polyvec WITH PASSWORD 'CHANGE_THIS_TO_SECURE_PASSWORD';
-GRANT ALL PRIVILEGES ON DATABASE polytrade TO polytrade;
+GRANT ALL PRIVILEGES ON DATABASE polyvec TO polyvec;
 \q
 ```